phlippieb/resume/README.md

 ## Workflow

-This project follows [trunk-based development](https://trunkbaseddevelopment.com/).The `main` branch contains my complete resume.
+This project follows [trunk-based development](https://trunkbaseddevelopment.com/).
+The `main` branch contains my complete resume.
 Tailored versions for specific applications are "released" by cutting a release branch, editing the content in `resume.md`, and generating a PDF.

 To action an application:
 1. Check out a release branch named like `application/<ISSUE NO>/<COMPANY NAME>`, where ISSUE NO is the number of the issue corresponding to the application